LambdaTest/Python-selenium-headless/README.md

 # Steps:

-You can specify the various browser specific options in the test file capabilities section.
-The following is an example on how to set Chrome specific options using chromeOptions in capabilties:
+You can run a test in headless mode by providing it as a capability in test file.
+The capabilities would look something like this:

 ```python
 desired_caps = {